Commencement Housing Assistant

 - Check and respond when appropriate to voicemail and email daily.

 - Complete all paperwork as assigned by the Complex Director and submit themin a timely manner.

-- Collaborate with the Few and Evans Resident Advisor (RA) staff to "flip" Few and Evans Halls from Spring operations to Commencement Weekend operations, including But not limited to) reporting issues in rooms expected to be used by guests, moving furniture, and making beds.
+- Collaborate with the Raoul Resident Advisor (RA) staff to "flip" Raoul Hall from Spring operations to Commencement Weekend operations, including but not limited to reporting issues in rooms expected to be used by guests, moving furniture, and making beds.

 Concierge Desk Coverage/Customer Service: